-Here is a simple resignation letter example include PDF and Word file/
+Here is a simple resignation letter example, including PDF and Word files.

 Resignation letter example:

 (First paragraph: This letter is my formal notice of resignation.
 My last day will on May 31st, 2020, two weeks from today)